-This bill amends existing Louisiana laws regarding seafood licensing, specifically focusing on the requirements for wholesale/retail and retail dealers who sell imported seafood.
-It mandates that these dealers obtain an additional imported seafood license, which is valid for one year and costs $300.
-The bill also establishes that 10% of the revenue from these licenses will be allocated to the Conservation Fund, while the remainder will go to the newly created Imported Seafood Safety Fund.
-This fund will be used exclusively for the sampling, analysis, testing, and monitoring of imported seafood products to ensure they are safe for human consumption.
+This bill amends existing laws regarding seafood licensing in Louisiana, specifically focusing on the sale of imported seafood.
+It requires licensed wholesale/retail and retail dealers who sell seafood sourced from outside the federal exclusive economic zone (EEZ) to obtain an additional imported seafood license.
+The bill establishes a license fee of $300, with the license valid for one year, and outlines the process for purchasing the license.
+Additionally, it mandates that 10% of the revenue from these licenses be allocated to the Conservation Fund, while the remainder will go to the newly created Imported Seafood Safety Fund.

 Statutes affected: HB676 Original: 56:306(S, 56:1(S, 40:35(C)